joshua-decoder/joshua/ZMERT_example/README_ZMERT.txt

 A quick note about Z-MERT's interaction with the decoder.
 If you examine the file decoder_command_ex2, which is provided as the commandFile (-cmd) argument in Z-MERT's config file, you'll find it contains the command one would use to run the decoder.
-Z-MERT launches the commandFile as an external pricess, and assumes that it will launch the decoder to produce translations.
+Z-MERT launches the commandFile as an external process, and assumes that it will launch the decoder to produce translations.
 (Make sure decoder_command_ex2 is executable.)
 After launching this external process, Z-MERT waits for it to finish, then uses the resulting output file for